Josoreo/Inmo/README.md

 Eng: Rental real estate automation project.

-The idea of this project is to be able to apply the knowledge that we are acquiring in these early stages of learning in the dev world.
-It´s a project for a real estate company that manages many rentals and does not have an automated notification process by mail, or other, to each tenant. what they have to pay each month.
-So, we are looking for an app that extracts data from a spreadsheet, completes the important data on an email template (mail, name, $, etc.) and sends it automatically.
+The goal of this project is to create an automated process that notifies tenants of rental changes by email.
+The app will extract important data from a spreadsheet and fill in the necessary information on a mail template, which will then be sent to the tenant.
+This would save the company time and money by not having to manually send out these notifications.

 Esp: Proyecto automatización inmobiliaria alquileres